tayhimself/railroadersleep/data/tours/living-with-osa.md

 Women with obstructive sleep apnea may not snore as loudly as men with the disorder, but are more apt to report symptoms of depression and insomnia.

-Obstructive sleep apnea forces the heart and blood vessels to work harder.
-If left untreated, it may cause high blood pressure, heart disease, stroke, diabetes, and impotence.
+Obstructive sleep apnea forces the heart and blood vessels to work harder because when you are not breathing oxygen levels in your blood fall.
+If left untreated, it may cause high blood pressure, heart disease, stroke, diabetes, and impotence, and has been associated with a shorter lifespan.